Vishu-uut/wanderlust-kanban/README.md

 ---

 ## 📧 Contact
-For any inquiries or support, feel free to reach out at `your-email@example.com`.
+For any inquiries or support, feel free to reach out at `vishwasgupta.iitd@gmail.com`.
 ```

----

-### ✅ Instructions:
-- Replace `your-username` in the GitHub link with your actual username.
-- Replace `your-email@example.com` with your contact email.
-- Ensure that all images are stored in the `./Screenshots` folder for proper linking.

-You're all set! 🚀 Let me know if you need any modifications.